Meet our RMFC Artists for July 2-9, 2023.

 Among all of her programs, teaching vintage dance is one of Sharon’s favorite ways to spend her time.
 For over thirty years, she has been researching and teaching historic dances, with a special focus on those from American history.
 With light banter, an eagerness to encourage the novice, and a clear, easy way of explaining the steps, Sharon is skilled at teaching people of all ages and abilities, leading a combination of historically correct as well as historically inspired dances. www.guliproductions.com

-Co-founders of RMFC, C & C have been studying various fiddle styles, including Jazz, Swing, Celtic, & Bluegrass, for over 20 years.
+Co-founders of RMFC and Brother and Sister team, C & C have been studying various fiddle styles, including Jazz, Swing, Celtic, & Bluegrass, for over 20 years.
 They have been performing as professionals since age 8.
 Classically trained, they graduated with their respective Masters degrees in violin performance at the Thornton School of Music at the University of Southern California in Spring of 2008.
 Christopher earned his Doctoral degree (DMA) in viola at UT Austin in 2012.
 He recently opened Luther Strings music shop.
 Visit Luther Strings.

 Cosima is conducting several youth orchestras in Southern California as she continues a career as a conductor and freelance musician in Los Angeles.
 Overseas appearances include Europe and Asia.
 In 2007, Christopher produced and released his first CD, “Personality,” which includes Cosima on several tracks.
 Here is a great video of Mark Luther talking about Raising Musical Children.